LenkaTetkova/Latent-space-navigation/README.md

 ### Content of this repository:
 - Slides for the introductory talk
-- Three Jupyter notebooks
+- Three Jupyter notebooks.
+They are sorted by the order in which they appear in the slides.
+They are independent of each other; feel free to choose the one that sounds the most interesting.
-    1. Sparse autoencoders (SAEs) and concept activation vectors for LLMs: open in [Colab](https://colab.research.google.com/github/LenkaTetkova/Latent-space-navigation/blob/main/d3a_sae_notebook.ipynb).
+    1. Sparse autoencoders (SAEs) and concept activation vectors for steering topics in LLMs: open in [Colab](https://colab.research.google.com/github/LenkaTetkova/Latent-space-navigation/blob/main/d3a_sae_notebook.ipynb).
     2. Steering sentiment in LLMs: open in [Colab](https://colab.research.google.com/github/LenkaTetkova/Latent-space-navigation/blob/main/steer_sentiment.ipynb).
     3. Rotations of objects (images): open in [Colab](https://colab.research.google.com/github/LenkaTetkova/Latent-space-navigation/blob/main/coil_and_clip_space.ipynb).